jasongrimes/silex-simpleuser/README.md

 The SimpleUser package provides the following features:

 * A minimal `User` class which basically consists of an email, password, optional name, and some housekeeping.
-* A `UserManager` class for managing `User` objects and their persistence in a SQL database.
+* A `UserManager` class for managing `User` objects and their persistence in an SQL database.
 It serves as a user provider for the Security component.
 * A `user` service for accessing the currently logged in user.
 * A `UserController` and views for for handling form-based authentication and user management.
 * An `EditUserVoter` class which provides security attributes (access control privileges) for managing users.